-- The 2018-2027 U.S. v Oregon Management Agreement (MA) provides specific fishery management guidelines for fall Chinook, steelhead, and Coho. - The allowable impact rate for combined treaty Indian and non-treaty fisheries is 45% of the URB run based on preseason forecasts (URB stock is the surrogate for SRW Chinook).
-This impact limit is allocated 30% for treaty Indian fisheries and 15% for non-treaty fisheries.
-For URB runs less than 200,000, the allowed treaty impacts drop to 23% and the allowed non-treaty impacts drop to 8.25%.

-- The escapement goal at Spring Creek Hatchery is 7,000 adult fall Chinook (BPH stock). - The management goal for adult fall Chinook at McNary Dam is 60,000 fish. - Based on the pre-season forecast, treaty Indian impacts are limited to 15% of the total B-Index steelhead, but the allowed impacts decrease to 30% if the B-Index steelhead run size is less than 20,000. - The goal for upriver coho passage at Bonneville Dam is 50% of the ocean abundance. - Fisheries are managed based on preseason forecasts until in-season run size updates become available.
+- The 2018-2027 U.S. v Oregon Management Agreement (MA) provides specific fishery management guidelines for fall Chinook, steelhead, and Coho. - The allowable impact rate for combined treaty Indian and non-treaty fisheries is 31.25% of the URB run based on preseason forecasts (URB stock is the surrogate for SRW Chinook).
+This impact limit is allocated 23% for treaty Indian fisheries and 8.25% for non-treaty fisheries. - The escapement goal at Spring Creek Hatchery is 7,000 adult fall Chinook (BPH stock).
+The management goal for adult fall Chinook at McNary Dam is 60,000 fish. - Based on the pre-season forecast, treaty Indian impacts are limited to 15% of the total B-Index steelhead, but the allowed impacts decrease to 13% if the B-Index steelhead run size is less than 20,000. - The goal for upriver coho passage at Bonneville Dam is 50% of the ocean abundance. - Fisheries are managed based on preseason forecasts until in-season run size updates become available.